polarbear-dev/python-projects/api_practice/.ipynb_checkpoints/README-checkpoint.md

 * **yandex** - fetching public Yandex Metrica test statistics

 * **telegram** - sending messages to chat via a bot using the Telegram API

+* **metmuseum** - mastering the API that allows retrieving data about Metropolitan museum collections